apache/camel-website/content/blog/2023/01/ck_2022_results/index.md

 ## Camel K 2022 roadmap update

 It's been a long ride and here a short resume of what we accomplished during the last year in Camel K project.
-We had a [roadmap plan](/blog/2022/03/camel-k-roadmap-2022/) defined at the begining of the year, let's have a look and see what we accomplished:
+We had a [roadmap plan](/blog/2022/03/camel-k-roadmap-2022/) defined at the beginning of the year, let's have a look and see what we accomplished:

 ### Multi-architecture images partially achieved

-This was a nice contribution that is allowing to leverate the capability of building multi-architecture image containers via Buildah.
-Definetely a great way to start experimenting with the feature and likely something we'll be willing to invest time in 2023.
+This was a nice contribution that is allowing to leverage the capability of building multi-architecture image containers via Buildah.
+Definitely a great way to start experimenting with the feature and likely something we'll be willing to invest time in 2023.

 ### Nightly releases